appxdigital/appx-core-bpmn-engine/README.md

 A Service Task represents a task in the process performed by a service.
 This can include actions like sending emails, making API calls, or updating a database.

-In AAppx Core BPMN Engine, you can define the behaviour of the service using expressions, for example:
+In Appx Core BPMN Engine, you can define the behaviour of the service using expressions, for example:

 *users.register.sendEmail* - The corresponding logic resides in the users/register.js file with a service named sendEmail.